Can CrowdStrike Holdings Inc. (CRWD) Remain Competitive?

 RBC Capital Mkts gave a rating of “Outperform” to CRWD, setting the target price at $315 in the report published on September 01st of the current year.

-Volatility was left at 3.24%, however, over the last 30 days, the volatility rate increased by 3.16%, as shares sank -1.77% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.46% lower at present.
+Volatility was left at 3.63%, however, over the last 30 days, the volatility rate increased by 4.54%, as shares surge +10.79% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.44% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CRWD starting from Black Colin, who sale 25,000 shares at the price of $240.85 back on Oct 04.
-After this action, Black Colin now owns 175,210 shares of CrowdStrike Holdings Inc., valued at $6,021,293 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CRWD starting from AUSTIN ROXANNE S, who sale 10,000 shares at the price of $274.75 back on Oct 14.
+After this action, AUSTIN ROXANNE S now owns 15,987 shares of CrowdStrike Holdings Inc., valued at $2,747,500 using the latest closing price.

-Watzinger Gerhard, the Director of CrowdStrike Holdings Inc., sale 5,000 shares at $246.07 during a trade that took place back on Oct 01, which means that Watzinger Gerhard is holding 0 shares at $1,230,350 based on the most recent closing price.
+Henry Shawn, the PLEASE SEE REMARKS of CrowdStrike Holdings Inc., sale 4,500 shares at $247.89 during a trade that took place back on Oct 12, which means that Henry Shawn is holding 308,822 shares at $1,115,509 based on the most recent closing price.

 Stock Fundamentals for CRWD